-A graduate student who has been in good standing, but whose cumulative GPA falls below 3.00 at the end of any term is placed on academic probation.
-A student who fails to remove the probationary status by regaining a cumulative 3.00 GPA within one semester of full-time enrollment or its equivalent (8 credit hours) will be dismissed from the Graduate School.
+A graduate student whose cumulative GPA falls below 3.00 at the end of any term is placed on academic probation.
+A student who fails to remove the probationary status by regaining a cumulative 3.00 GPA within 6 credit hours will be dismissed from the Graduate School.